BryanWilhite/nodejs/elm-minimal/README.md

 # elm minimal

-This minimal sample worked best (for me) on Linux (Ubuntu).
+This minimal sample is based on the [simple counter](http://elm-lang.org/examples/buttons) from “[An Introduction to Elm](https://www.gitbook.com/book/evancz/an-introduction-to-elm/details).”

 From bash, we start with:

 ```bash